xojs/vscode-linter-xo/readme.md

   - Adds a configuration for custom nodejs runtime for running the xo server.

 - v3.5.0
   - Adds a configuration for a custom xo path for xo to resolve from.

-- v3.4.0

-  - Added initial support for code action quick fixes so you can fix errors one at a time.
-  - Checks for xo updates in the background to ensure version is always current.
-  - Added a debounce configuration to improve performance on large files (defaults to off).
-  - Added a status bar item and command to show extension output channel

-- v3.3.0

-  - Introduced full support for workspace folders and multi-root projects.
-  - Debounces lint requests

-- v3.0.0
-  - Supports resolving newer xo versions (40+) as well as prior versions

 ## Known Issues